FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/func_vehicle.md

 * `Custom ignition sound` - custom ignition sound to play instead of **plats/vehicle_ignition.wav**.
 * `Touch proxy targetname` - create an invisible proxy entity that can touch triggers and give it this name.
 The entity will move with a vehicle at its origin.
 The [trigger_multiple]({{< ref trigger_multiple >}}) or [trigger_once]({{< ref trigger_once >}}) can check against this targetname or the `func_vehicle_proxy` classname.
 This hack is needed because the trains and vehicles have such physics that don't touch triggers.

+### Bugfixes

+* Fixed the movement sound not always playing when it should (the HL 25th Anniversary update bug).

 ### Notes

 The *steam_legacy* version of Half-Life doesn't provide the **events/vehicle.sc** file which is required for proper vehicle sound handling.
 If you want to use the `func_vehicle` in your mod and support the *steam_legacy* branch ensure that the file exists in your mod directory.